Skip to content

 Duty Stations

-Assignments usually track medical centers, air-evacuation missions, and installations with strong operational medical footprints.
-The basing picture is narrower than general medical-surgical nursing but still broader than many people expect.
+The basing picture is narrower than general medical-surgical nursing but still broader than many people expect when they first research the field.

 Main Risks